Also known as Aroha ki tai

 Te Aroha is a volcanic peak in Kaimai-Mamaku Forest Park that provides the opportunity for a good rigorous day walk.
 There are a number of routes available and we describe two alternatives (returning by the same, or a different path) that walkers can try.
 At the end of the tramp, walkers can relax in the hot springs at Te Aroha and ease away their aches and pains!

 The translation of Te Aroha’s alternative name, Aroha ki tai, relates to one story that tells how the Arawa chief, Kahumatamomoe, was on his way home from visiting a kinsman at Kaipara.
 As was the habit of this explorer, he ascended to the highest possible point along the way.
 As he stood on top of the mountain, he decided to name it ?Aroha ki tai?.
 This was an expression of his love for his father, who was buried on Mount Moehau and his family who lived at Maketu.
-There are other legends relating to the naming of the mountain (see information on the DOC Website).

 |Elevation||952 m (3,123 ft)|